 To help you choose the most suitable substitute for gruyere cheese recipes, you should first understand what the original main ingredient is and its basic qualities.
 Essentially, gruyère cheese (sometimes misspelled as guyere or gruyer) is a type of hard cheese made from cow’s milk that hails from the French-speaking part of Switzerland.
 This Swiss cheese melts incredibly well, so it’s great to use for cheese recipes that need an extra layer of goo.

 You might be wondering, what does gruyere cheese taste like?
 Generally speaking, it has a full-bodied salty flavor with distinct hints of nuttiness and sweetness, although this may vary depending on the producer and length of the aging process.
 Check out the following sections to find out which cheeses to use for the most effective gruyère substitute.

-Learn more about this ingredient in this article on What Is Gruyere Cheese And How to Use It.
+READ ALSO: What Is Gruyere Cheese And How to Use It

 Good Melting Gruyere Cheese Substitute Options